-General terms and conditions and customer information
+General terms and conditions with customer information

-Table of contents
+Table of Contents

-- Conclusion of the contract
+- Conclusion of contract

 - Right of withdrawal